November 01, 2017

 At home with Felicity Bonello

+You have recently renovated your house.
+Any advice?
 For us it was all about maximising natural light so my advice would be (if you can afford the time) to sit in your un-renovated home for a full turn of the seasons while you work through your plans; the light is so different from summer to winter and it’s a good way to observe those changes throughout the year.
 Spend time in the design stage and you’ll avoid making costly changes on the run while you’re in construction mode.

+One thing you cannot live without at home?
 One?
 If I’m only allowed one, then it’s got to be my family; they’re the best little pack of incredible, curious, happy, contented, time-consuming, interesting, sweet individuals.
 There’s no other crew I’d rather watch Cheaper By The Dozen with.
 But if I’m allowed a few more then I’d have to include my friends (and all their kids too) (usually on a Friday night), music, and fresh cut flowers from Haven and Sarah.

+What does ‘home’ mean to you?
 Home is somewhere to relax, a place to make memories with our family and it’s a place we share with our friends.
 It’s where my hubby loves to potter in the garden and the kids can totally unwind.
 It’s also where I work a lot of the time too so on school days when the kids aren’t here it’s my quiet refuge where I can research and write.

+Favourite fragrance?
 Vintage Gardenia.
 Reminds me of my garden when I was growing up; my mum used to pop a stem or two in a glass next to my bed when they were in bloom.
 The scent takes me straight back to my 14-year-old self.

+Describe your style.
 I don’t really know how to describe my style…I’d have to say I’m a bit of a chameleon when it comes to style; it can change from day to day.
 I love an off-duty jeans and a t-shirt combo just as much as I love a little dress up session for a night out.
 There’s a lot of pre-loved clothing in my wardrobe alongside a few key grown up pieces too; and if all else fails, my girlfriends have some pretty fabulous wardrobes and they’re always willing to share.